Updated: December 16, 2022

 The new residential property flipping rule, introduced in Budget 2022, is now law.
 This rule was included in Bill C-32, which received Royal Assent on December 15, 2022.

-The federal government released draft legislation for the new residential property flipping rule introduced in Budget 2022.
-The new rule targets individuals who misclassify profits received from the sale of a residential property held short-term as a capital gain rather than business income to avoid taxes.
-It’s important to understand the proposed rule as the Canada Revenue Agency (CRA) has increased the number of audits relating to these types of transactions, which can lead to hefty penalties and interest for non-compliance.
+The new rule deems profits from a “flipped residential property” as business income to target individuals that misclassify these profits as a capital gain to avoid taxes.
+It’s important to understand this rule as the Canada Revenue Agency (CRA) has increased the number of audits relating to these types of transactions, which can lead to hefty penalties and interest for non-compliance.

 When an individual sells a residential property, depending on the situation, the gain is treated as fully taxable business income or as a capital gain, which is 50% taxable.
 If the property qualifies as a principal residence the gain may be reduced or eliminated by claiming the principal residence exemption.

-Currently, there’s no provision in the Income Tax Act to determine whether the gain on the sale of a residential property would be treated as business income or a capital gain.
-Instead, it’s a question of fact, and the courts have considered the following factors when deciding:
+Aside from the new residential property flipping rules, there’s no other rule to determine whether the gain on the sale of a residential property should be treated as business income or a capital gain, under the Income Tax Act.
+Instead, it’s a question of fact, and the courts have considered the following factors when deciding this issue:

 - the taxpayer’s intention regarding the property at the time of purchase